 However, many young people wishing to return to education encounter a series of obstacles when trying to enroll.
 Many cannot afford it as they are not entitled to a student loan to pay for tuition.
 Misunderstandings on the part of educational institutes about who can access higher and further education can also prevent their studying.
 Even if a young person is eligible for funding there are often practical difficulties, such as evidencing their right to study.
 It is complicated further by the fact that different colleges and universities have varying practices and requirements.

-Hope for the young directly supports young people to navigate these obstacles, and through our work we aim to challenge the systemic and practical barriers to their education and well-being.
-Our Education Fund and Mentoring Project supports individuals to overcome adversity and helps to challenge common educational practices that make it so difficult for young asylum-seekers and refugees to access learning opportunities, rebuild their lives, and focus on the positive possibilities of the future.
+Hope for the young directly supports young people to navigate these obstacles, and through our work, we aim to challenge the systemic and practical barriers to their education and well-being.
+Our Education Fund and Mentoring Project support individuals to overcome adversity and helps to challenge common educational practices that make it so difficult for young asylum-seekers and refugees to access learning opportunities, rebuild their lives, and focus on the positive possibilities of the future.